MrJohnZoidberg/Snips-Wecker/README.md

 ## TODO
 - README
 - Store alarms after creating new one
+- Ringing in threads (multiple alarms at the same time)
 - subscribe intents only to single confirm, not listen to all
 - Send alarm data over MQTT
 - Publish app in the snips console app store